parson-AG/cidm-graph-iirds-sample/README.md

 		{ ?topic iirds:relates-to-component <https://www.i4icm.de/pifan#Rotor> .
 		  ?topic iirds:title ?title .	}
 ```
-The result table lists all topics that have a relation to the rotor component.
-The authro assigned the metadata rotor to the topic.
+The result table lists two topics that have a relation to the rotor component.
+The author assigned the metadata rotor to the topic.

 ## Find all topics about using the PI Fan